 Kristen Price is a registered veterinary technician; she obtained her AAS from Central Carolina Community College.
 When not caring for our patients, Kristen enjoys spending time with her family (including her husband, daughter and 2 dogs), hiking in the mountains, all things Disney, and music.
 In fact, Kristin is no amateur musician; she has a Bachelor’s of Music degree from Appalachian State University, and is treated trained on clarinet and violin.
 She currently plays in the string section of the Lee County Community Orchestra.

-Karen is a part-time research technician who recently started working for me.
+Karen is a technician in Dr. Nolan’s research laboratory.
 She is originally from Louisiana, but has called the Triangle home for more than 10 years.
-She has extensive experience in performing animal studies and molecular biology, and is excited to join the team as we get our laboratory-based research program off the ground.
+She has extensive experience performing animal studies and molecular biology experiments – skills that really help our research to move forward!

 Client Care Coordinators